IvanPedroza/Wordle/README.md

 ### Prerequisites

 You need to have Python installed on your machine to run this program.
 You can download and install Python from the [official Python website](https://www.python.org/downloads/).
+Python comes pre-installed on macOS; however, Apple stopped including a Python install with macOS when it released Catalina and so now, if you want to use Python on your Mac, you will need to install it yourself

 ### Installation